Average revenue per user: How to calculate ARPU

 It goes without saying that this isn’t a one-time exercise.
 For ARPU to be truly beneficial, it should become a permanent fixture in your monthly, quarterly and annual reporting.

-By doing this, you can then test new features, deep-dive into further analysis and continuously improve your app experience.
+By doing this, you can then test new features, deep-dive into customer sentiment analysis, and continuously improve your app experience.

 Looking to get started?
 Here are some specific exercises you can follow to aid in this process: